List of English-language placeholder names for people: Uncle Tom Cobley

-Other human names
+Other names

-The equivalent in the United Kingdom is Joe (or Jane) Public, John Smith, or Fred Bloggs or Joe Bloggs.
-Also, the man in the street, the man on the Clapham omnibus, and the aforementioned Tom, Dick and Harry.
-Tommy or Tommy Atkins is used as a generic soldier's name.

 In Australia and New Zealand, John (or Jane) Citizen is usually seen as a placeholder in credit card advertisements, while Joe (or Jane) Bloggs is also commonly used in speech.
 Joe Blow is also used, often to suggest a possibly undesirable person.
 For example: "You left the door open so any Joe Blow could have walked in."
 Also used: Fred Nurk, Joe Farnarkle.

 In Ireland Joe Soap is used as a generic reference to a male.
 Also Seán and Síle Citizen; Irish: Seán Ó Rudaí, from rud = thing(s).

 In Canada, during the 1960s, a person appeared in editorial cartoons called Uno Who, representing an average, downtrodden citizen.
 He was always shown wearing a bankruptcy barrel (as did Will Johnstone's earlier and similar character, "the Taxpayer", for the American New York World Telegram).
 Québecers also use Monsieur-Madame-Tout-le-Monde ("Mr-and-Ms-Everybody") or Monsieur Untel ("Mr-So-and-so").
 Jos Bleau (Joe Blow, spelled according to the rules of French) and G. Raymond are also used in Canada.
 Occasionally, names which are invariant when translated between English and French are favoured in advertising material (such as "Nicole Martin" or "Carole Martin" on packets of retail coupons).